aliaryani-security/Fython/README.md

 # Fython , the Farsi Python !
 > <br>
->🎈 It started as a bad joke between me and @ahjdev , and now I made it real !
+>🎈 It started as a bad joke between me and <a href="https://github.com/ahjdev">@ahjdev</a> , and now I made it real !
 > <br>
 >
 >```"